 In 2012, national mortgage licensing was in full swing, but the number of licensed companies had declined dramatically due to failures and voluntary closures as the mortgage industry recoiled from the system shock in the 2008 financial crisis.
-According to the Mortgage Lender Implode-O-Meter, a non-governmental web site tracking mortgage company closures monitored by regulators and industry throughout the crisis, approximately 308 mortgage lenders shuttered from 2006 through 2008.
-Despite the growth of companies reflected in NMLS, from 2012 through year end 2018, a downward trend in active (those reporting business activity during the quarter)37 companies continued.
-By year end 2018, only 9,572 active nonbank mortgage originators existed in the system - a decline of 7% from 2015 and 13% from 2012.
-A slightly less dramatic decline of 4% is noted for servicers (see table below).
+According to the Mortgage Lender Implode-O-Meter, a non-governmental website tracking mortgage company closures monitored by regulators and industry throughout the crisis, approximately 308 mortgage lenders shuttered from 2006 through 2008.
+Despite the growth of companies reflected in NMLS, from 2012 through year end 2015, a downward trend in active (those reporting business activity during the quarter) companies continued.
+By year end 2015, only 10,269 active nonbank mortgage originators existed in the system - a decline of almost 7% from 2012.
+From 2016 forward, the total number of active companies in the state system was relatively stagnant across types of licensees until early 2019 when a sustained refinancing boom commenced that only accelerated during the COVID-19 national emergency.